This game has unused areas.

 One of the few clues remaining in the English version, however, is located in Omble, as Fuse is present along with all the other fake "main character" shadows (Mei-ling and Gen are basically there to represent T260G and Riki, who can't enter this area).
 The only way this can be seen, though, is by playing the game via emulator, in which a glitch causes the actual sprites to appear after fighting a battle.

-A Japanese SaGa Frontier community has produced a patch to reconstruct several deleted events using event insertion manipulation, although it can only be used with the Japanese version.
+A Japanese SaGa Frontier community produced a patch to reconstruct several deleted events using event insertion manipulation, although it can only be used with the Japanese version.
 While they are not 100% accurate, at the very least it allows a unique opportunity to see how they're supposed to appear in the game.
 The translation can be found here.

 Asellus was originally supposed to escape from Facinaturu via Kurenai (the sentient flame pit that otherwise serves no purpose), which would have evidently burned off their clothes (utilizing the nude sprites seen below) and sent them to Mosperiburg.
 Asellus and White Rose would then have had an audience with Virgil, who would provide them with clothes, then teleport them off somewhere else.
 The scene of the audience with Virgil still exists in US version.
-To trigger it, in the beginning of Asellus' scenario, teleport to Mosperiburg by means of the regionmap item (through hacking).
-The scene will be triggered however, with Japanese language and the camera off the screen.
+To trigger it, in the beginning of Asellus' scenario, teleport to Mosperiburg by means of the RegionMap item (through hacking).
+The scene will be triggered, albeit with Japanese language and the camera off the screen.

-According to Essence of SaGa Frontier, a supplementary guide released only in Japan, Asellus was supposed to visit the Bio Research Lab in Shrike, where she would have a conversation with a woman named Nashiira (unnamed in the English version, at the least) who conducts various experiments on both humans and mystics.
+According to Essence of SaGa Frontier, a supplementary guide released only in Japan, Asellus was supposed to visit the Bio Research Lab in Shrike, where she would have a conversation with a woman named Nashiira (unnamed in the English version, at least) who conducts various experiments on both humans and mystics.
 Asellus would then learn that humans and mystics can both be equally evil.

 Asellus was also supposed to meet with Dr. Nusakan at Koorong, where she would ask him whether he could restore her humanity.
-She also expressed her concern that she might turn into half-male due to Orlouge's blood.
+She also expressed concern that she might turn into half-male due to Orlouge's blood.